-Chicken Broth.
+Chicken broth.
 Can be substituted with an equal amount of vegetable broth.

-White Bean Substitutes.
+White bean substitutes.
 Kidney beans, baby lima beans, chickpeas or fava beans are good substitutes for white beans in this recipe.
 If you don't care for beans, they can be left out.

 Pasta.
 Any shape of small pasta such as small pasta shells, elbow, ditalini, or rotini tastes great in this soup.

-White bean and sausage soup can be made ahead of time by following the entire recipe but leave the pasta out.
+White bean and sausage soup can be made ahead of time by following the entire recipe but leaving the pasta out.
 Just before serving, heat the soup on top of the stove over medium heat and prepare the pasta according to the package directions.